kamil-kw/Rocky_Paperusus_Scissorro/README.md

 <a name="development"></a>
 # 5. Development

-* **All pages:**
+## **All pages**

 * Characters - during the first days of the project I did use different pictures for positioning and building game logic, however later I have changed them to specially designed and created for this game.
 * Game rules added to first page as adviced by my Mentor Marcel Mulders, list reveal after pressing the **WANT TO KNOW HOW TO PLAY?** button
 * Lost & win page image changed due to issues with performance and best practice discovered by Lighthouse test - created own mp4 in [Canva](https://www.canva.com/) to be displayed
 * Zoom for text and characters added to story page to improve interactivity and UX
 * Zoom for choose characters area added for improving user interactivity with characters and overall UX

 [Back to Table Of Content](#tableOfContents)

 <a name="deployment"></a>
 # 6. Deployment